Sarasota, Florida With Kids: 24 Things To Do On Your Family Beach Vacation

 - Become a pioneer and a naturalist in the Museum and the Children’s Discovery Path at Crowley Natural and Cultural History.

-- Make a short jaunt to Bradenton and meet Snooty, the world’s oldest manatee born in captivity, and his water dwelling friends at the South Florida Museum.
+- Make a short jaunt to Bradenton and meet Snooty, the world’s oldest manatee born in captivity, and his water dwelling friends at the Bishop Museum of Science and Nature.
 If your kids are more into looking up than looking down, you’ll want to check out the museum’s planetarium.

 - Find some truly unique souvenirs at the Red Barn Flea Market, a mega-market featuring traditional flea market booths, permanent shops, a farmers market, garage sale booths, food courts, art murals, and live entertainment.